BanklessDAO/writers-guild-governance-framework/Policy docs/Writers Guild Governance Framework.md

 2. Active collaborations:
 a.
 Good Morning News // provide link to proposal/agreement

-## VIII.
+## XI.
 Proposal Creation & Requirements
 A Guild Program Proposal should include the following information:
 1. Program Champion
 This is the single point of contact for the program.